Author's Note: This stemmed from another random conversation. Thanks, Kerttu!

 Sephiroth glared at AVALANCHE.
 "Do you know what it's like having a mother who's missing half her body because some deranged man claiming to be a scientist injected her cells into every Tom, Dick and Harry on the Planet?
 I was only trying to retrieve of Mother's cells so we can stick her arm back on!"

 "Can you guys just leave already?"
 Cloud whined.
 "I really want to finish this game.
-My Ultima materia is on the line, here."
+My Ultima materia is on the line."

-"I never wanted to be in your life in the first place!"
+"I never asked to be in your life in the first place!"

 "Hey!"
 Cid exclaimed, pointing a finger.
 "Ain't you s'posed to be dead?"

-"Even if the morrow is barren of promises, nothing shall forestall my return," Genesis drawled, turning his interest to the warrior's game.
+"Even if the morrow is barren of promises, nothing shall forestall my return," Genesis drawled.
+He quickly lost interest in conversation and turned his attention to the card game.
 "What are you playing?
 Poker?
 Bridge?"

 "Go Fish," Yuffie muttered.

-A malicious smirk lit up the redhead's face.
+The smirk that spread across Genesis' face was the one that had made even the staunchest of SOLDIERs wet their pants.
 "Deal me in," he barked as he moved to sit down.
 "I'll make you both sorry you got out of bed this morning."

-"Speaking of which, where have you been the past year?"
+"Speaking of which, where have you been the past few years?"
 Sephiroth asked.

 "You've got to bet something," Cloud interjected.

-The silverette answered before Genesis could.
+Sephiroth answered first.
 "He bets half his stash of can openers."

-"You drive a hard bargain," the redhead grumbled, picking up his cards.
+"You drive a hard bargain," Genesis grumbled, picking up his cards.

 "I'm playing for a mastered Ultima, so it's only fair."

-The rest of AVALANCHE shifted awkwardly, each wondering how what had seemed like an epic struggle for the Planet's survival could have boiled down to...this.
-It eventually appeared to be the general unspoken consensus that they would go home and forget any of this had happened, when Cloud turned glanced over his shoulder once again.
+The rest of AVALANCHE shifted awkwardly, each wondering how what had seemed like an epic struggle for the Planet's survival could have boiled down to this.
+It eventually appeared to be the general unspoken consensus that they would all go home and forget that any of this had ever happened, when Cloud turned glanced over his shoulder once again.

 "Hey Vincent, wanna join us?"